2012 Florida State Seminoles football team: Maryland

-Florida State Leads Series: 20 – 2

-Pregame Line: FSU −18.5, FSU −27 (Vegas odds)

 After its game against Virginia Tech, Florida State hit the road for the last time to play the Maryland Terrapins.
 Florida State won the last game played between the two by a score of 41–16 in Tallahassee.

 Florida State ended conference play with a 41–14 win over the Terrapins.
 Florida State routed Maryland during the first half of the game.
 On their first possession, the Seminoles drove down the field and scored with a 5-yard touchdown run from Devonta Freeman.
 Immediately after, they capitalized on a Maryland fumble to go up by two scores with a 10-yard touchdown pass from EJ Manuel to Nick O'Leary.
 In the second quarter, Florida State extended their lead with two field goals from Dustin Hopkins, a 26-yard field goal and a 40-yard field goal, and a 30-yard touchdown pass to Rashad Greene from E.J.
 Manuel to make it a four score lead.
 The Seminoles led by twenty-seven points at halftime while the Terps remained scoreless at the half.

 Maryland scored their first points of the game early in the third quarter with a 33-yard touchdown pass from Shawn Petty to Kevin Dorsey to cut the Seminole lead to twenty.
 Florida State responded with a 2-yard touchdown run from Devonta Freeman, his second touchdown of the day.
 Going into the fourth quarter, Florida State held a sizeable lead.
 The lead was extended courtesy of James Wilder, Jr. with a 22-yard touchdown run.
 Maryland's only other score came in the final seconds with another 42-yard touchdown pass from Shawn Petty to Kevin Dorsey following a State turnover.

 E.J.
 Manuel led the team in passing with 144 yards and two touchdowns while also recording one interception, Clint Trickett also entered the game and recorded 16 yards; Devonta Freeman led the team in rushing with 16 carries for 148 yards and two touchdowns; Rashad Greene led the team in receiving with 4 receptions for 50 yards and one touchdown.
 On special teams, Dustin Hopkins successfully attempted two field goals, making him the all-time NCAA scoring leader with 448 points.
 The Seminoles totaled 397 yards of offense in the game, with 237 rushing yards and 160 passing yards, while holding the Terrapins to 170 total yards of offense.
 The victory brought Florida State's all-time record against the Terrapins to 21–2.